ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 While the oracle pool box is in this stage oracles are allowed to post new datapoints via [Commit Datapoint](<#Action-Commit-Datapoint>).
 At the end of the epoch all of said datapoints can be collected via [Collect Datapoints](<#Action-Collect-Datapoints>).

 The oracle pool box at this stage must also hold the pool's NFT/singleton token.
 This NFT is required in order to guarantee the identity of the pool thereby differentiating it from another instance of the same contract posted by an unknown bad actor.
+[Read more about the NFT here.](<#Action-Bootstrap-Oracle>)

 ### Registers
 - R4: The latest finalized datapoint (from the previous epoch)